 Blood pressure patterns among the Omani population

 AbstractThe National Blood Pressure Survey aimed to determine blood pressure levels among Omanis > or = 18 years, study the epidemiological factors most related to blood pressure and suggest a programme for the management and control of hypertension in Oman.
 Of the 4732 people screened, 1278 [27.01%] had high blood pressure.
 Multiple regression analysis showed that blood pressure depended on age, body mass index and income per capita simultaneously.
 In a logistic regression model, adjusted risks associated with obesity and those aged >/= 45 years were significantly increased compared with the relevant different categories.
 A national plan of action for hypertension control and management is recommended and discussed

 Hasab, A.A., Jaffer, A. & Hallaj, Z. (1999).
 Blood pressure patterns among the Omani population.
-EMHJ - Eastern Mediterranean Health Journal, 5 (1), 46-54, 1999 http://www.who.int/iris/handle/10665/118682
+EMHJ - Eastern Mediterranean Health Journal, 5 (1), 46-54, 1999 https://apps.who.int/iris/handle/10665/118682

 JournalEMHJ - Eastern Mediterranean Health Journal, 5 (1), 46-54, 1999

 Blood pressure studies in children : report of a WHO study group [meeting held in Geneva from 3 to 5 November 1983] WHO Study Group on Blood Pressure Studies in Children; World Health Organization (World Health OrganizationWorld Health Organization, 1985)Evaluates the methodology and findings of blood pressure studies in children in an effort to clarify the early etiology of hypertension and suggest methods of primary prevention.
 The report opens with a critique of the ...